prmr/SoftwareDesign/modules/Module-02.md

 	}
 ```

-In Module 2 lambda expression are covered as an "extra" that is more or less equivalent to function objects.
+In this module lambda expression are covered as an "extra" that is more or less equivalent to function objects.

 In the two examples above, we have however brought back the problem of encapsulation, since the code in the anonymous class implementing
 the comparison is defined outside of the `Card` class.
 We can fix this with the help of a static **factory method** whose role is simply to create and return a comparator